Professor of Epidemiology (Environmental Health)

 Social Entrepreneurship; Health and Innovation

-Dr. Martin Klein is Executive Director of the Climate Change and Health Initiative and Associate Dean for Development and External Affairs at the Yale School of Public Health.
-He is also responsible for the offices of development, alumni relations, and communications and is founder and director of InnovateHealth Yale, a program in social impact and entrepreneurship.
+Dr. Martin Klein is Executive Director of the Yale Climate Change and Health Initiative and Senior Advisor to the dean of the Yale School of Public Health.
+He is also the founder and director of InnovateHealth Yale, a program in social impact and entrepreneurship.

 Professor of Epidemiology (Microbial Diseases)